-This isn’t our first time talking about Enterprise service bus (ESB) and SOA, actually, we have two previous blogs about it that you can read here, and here, in which we go over the basis of these two architectures.
+This isn’t our first time talking about Enterprise service bus (ESB) and SOA we have two previous blogs about it that you can read here, and here, in which we go over the basics of these two architectures.

-However, today we are going to take a look at them both and understand what are the differences between a service oriented and an enterprise service architecture, and which one is the best one for your own business.
+However, today we are going to take a look at them both and understand what are the differences between service-oriented and ESB software, and which one is the best one for your own business.

 Let’s start by defining what these architectures are.
-For starters, an Enterprise Service Bus is simply a software architecture integrated by a numerous set of rules and principles that can integrate a series of different applications in a single infrastructure.
+What is ESB Software?
+For starters, an Enterprise Service Bus (ESB platform) is simply a software architecture integrated by a numerous set of rules and principles that can integrate a series of different applications in a single infrastructure.

 An ESB is a bus-like architecture through which software developers can integrate different applications and enable communication between them.
 This way, the software apps communicate or “talk” to the bus.

-The ESB architecture is a middleware, meaning a software that is there to unify the existing and complex programs and it does so by connection all sorts of applications and miscellaneous services.
+The ESB architecture is a middleware, meaning software that is there to unify the existing and complex programs and it does so by connecting all sorts of applications and miscellaneous services.

 As exposed by Shana Pearlman from Mulesoft back in 2016, it is time to start thinking about SOA and ESBs in a different light than we have been doing so far.

-She states that SOA and ESBs shouldn’t be seen as just software solutions, but as principles of enterprise application integration.
-Basically, SOA should be perceived as a set of ideas to approach application integration, while the enterprise service bus is the actual core of this architectural structure.
+She states that SOA and ESB tools shouldn’t be seen as just software solutions, but as principles of enterprise application integration.
+SOA should be perceived as a set of ideas to approach application integration, while the enterprise service bus is the actual core of this architectural structure.

-If you payed attention to what we mentioned before, an enterprise service bus is a tool that can be used to reach the principles and ideas that compose SOA.
-In other words, an ESB can be used to reach a SOA.
+If you paid attention to what we mentioned before, an enterprise service bus is a tool that can be used to reach the principles and ideas that compose SOA.
+In other words, an ESB integration can be used to reach an SOA.

-Basically, and enterprise service bus acts like the backbone of any SOA architecture and will most likely be present in any application integration driven software architecture.
+ESB platform acts as the backbone of any SOA architecture and will most likely be present in any application integration-driven software architecture.

-Now that you know these two architectures are completely different from each other, in the sense SOA focus on building business applications that can be easily leveled and allow companies to grow, while enterprise service buses are just a part of the strategy to do that, it is time to consider implementing an ESB in order to achieve a service oriented architecture.
+Now that you know these two architectures are completely different from each other, in the sense SOA focus on building business applications that can be easily leveled and allow companies to grow, while enterprise service buses are just a part of the strategy to do that, it is time to consider implementing an ESB platform to achieve service-oriented architecture.